bioexcel/qmmm_bpg/system_preparation/system_preparation.rst

 For a complete list of LEap commands, please check the `AMBER documentation <https://ambermd.org/doc12/Amber20.pdf>`_ or the `LEap tutorial <http://ambermd.org/tutorials/pengfei/index.htm>`_ .

+2) Minimisation, heating and equilibration using classical mechanics
+''''''''''''

+LEap outputs two files a PARM7 file conatining the topology and the CRD or RST7 files containing the coordinates of the system.
+These coordinates must be minimised to fix any possible bad contacts in the structure and subsequently slowly heated up to target temperature and carefully equilibrated so the the pressure and the density of the system are correct.

+Each biological system will demand a specific minimisation and equilibration recipe, therefore we suggest you to check these tutorials to write up your minimisation and equilibration input files:

+- Globular proteins.
+- Membrane proteins.

+3) Amending the forcefield
+''''''''''''

+4) Monitorisation using QM/MM methods
+''''''''''''

 System preparation using CHARMM software package
 ------------------------------------------------

+`CHARMM <https://www.charmm.org/charmm/>`_ (Chemistry at HARvard Molecular Mechanics) is a molecular simulation program developed with a primary focus on molecules of biological interest.

+The first step is to obtain a PDB containing all the relevant parts of your system compatible with the CHARMM forcefield.